AmbientServices/AmbientServices/README.md

 ## Performance Services
 Advanced ambient services provide detailed system performance monitoring.

+There are three primary questions that may be answered through performance monitoring.
+    1. How well are the various systems functioning under how much load?
+This question may be answered using AmbientStatistics that track the usage, performance, and effectiveness of major system functions.
+    2. Why did an operation take as long as it did?
+This question may be answered using AmbientServiceProfiler to track which operations delayed the response by how much.
+    3. How close is the system to maxing out?
+This question may be answered using AmbientBottleneckDetector to track saturation of possible system bottlenecks so you can determine scalability even before load testing.

-With them you can easily track how various parts of your system are performing all the time, not just when you run it with a profiler.
+By using these services, with very little overhead, you can easily track how various parts of your system are performing all the time, not just when you run it with a code profiler.

-The statistics service can be used to track statistics such as cache hits and misses, requests processed, time spent processing requests, etc., similar to windows performance counters, but with less complexity, fewer limits, cross-platform support, and better results when aggregating over time or across multiple systems.

-The bottleneck detector service tracks system bottlenecks, allowing you to determine how close your system is to overloading any particular bottleneck, allowing you to better predict scalability even before load testing.

-The service profiler allows you to determine what backend systems used up all the wall clock time for a particular process, during the execution of a request, or during a particular time window.
-This information gives you insight into what optimizations would improve response times the most and by how much.

-Using these services, you can see performance issues in near-real-time and identify which backend systems or local bottlenecks caused those issues.
-Advanced ambient services allow you to track this information with little overhead and in turn provide it for consumers of your systems.
+You can also expose this across the network to roll-up this data throughout the whole system, even up through the client.

 ## Status
 The status system enables periodic background testing of backend systems, with summarization of overall process status and across both heterogenous and homogenous server farms.